Labour and Co-operative Party: History

 The Labour Party was founded in February 1900, followed in October 1917 by the Co-operative Party.
 Initially both parties operated independently, but saw each other as part of a broader movement, appealing to a similar voting base.
 At a local level, the parties began working together, with informal pacts to stand agreed candidates to maximise the vote for centre-left candidates.
 The first Co-operative Party MPs also took the whip of the much larger Labour Party upon entering the House of Commons.

 Moves toward a formal national partnership began in 1925 with the creation of the 'Joint Committee of the Executive Committees of the Co-operative Party and Labour Party'.
 This Joint Committee drafted a formal agreement between the two parties that was ratified at the June 1927 Co-operative Congress at Cheltenham, becoming the first 'National Agreement', also known as the 'Cheltenham Agreement'.

 The agreement was updated a number of times throughout the twentieth century, deepening the partnership between the two parties and gradually removing restrictions that formed part of earlier versions, such as a limit on the number of joint candidates in elections.
 The most recent National Agreement was signed in 2003 and sets out the process for selecting candidates and how the two parties can work together locally and nationally.

+On 20 July 2026, Andy Burnham became the first Labour Co-op prime minister following his leadership victory.